Walid-Ahmed/imageclassifierSuite/README.md

  7. Confusion matrix as an image

-## IV-Train a multiclass image classifier using satandard dataset .
+<h1 id="Trainmulticlassimageclassifierusingsatandarddataset">IV-Train a multiclass image classifier using satandard dataset </h1>

 The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are built in in Keras(but beware if you are behind proxy as u might have problems downloadind data!).